webstacknl/api-platform-extensions-bundle/README.md

       - 'api.region.global_search_filter'
 ```

-Now when a user calls the API with ?search=foo, the query will become something like this:
+Now when a user calls the API with `?_global_search=foo`, the query will become something like this:

 ```sql
 SELECT